MooersLab/diary2023inLaTeX/README.md

 - storage site for daily writing

 This document's design was stimulated by the last use.
-I wanted an independent place to store my daily writing on \url{750words.com} where is it stored in markdown files that are hard to search.
+I wanted an independent place to store my daily writing on [750words.com](https://750words.com) where is it stored in plain text files that are hard to search.
-I wanted that writing to be indexable and searchable.
+I wanted that writing to be indexable and searchable in a single PDF for a calendar year rather than in 365 files.
 This documet has been very useful for finding information, including computer code, that I used in the past.
-If it is used as a "Captian's log" of ones own "Enterprise", it can be used to gather information for annual reports.
+If it is used as a ``Captian's log'' of ones own ``Enterprise'', it can be used to gather information for annual reports.
 Lists of accomplishments can be stored in the Appendix.

 ## Prior Experience